-- 51. In case fire occurs on an air conditioned passenger car occupied by passengers, immediate action must be taken to shut off the blower fan switch located in cabinet box. - 52.
-When necessary to set out equipment due to hot box, be sure that all traces of fire are extinguished. - 53.
+- 52. In case fire occurs on an air conditioned passenger car occupied by passengers, immediate action must be taken to shut off the blower fan switch located in cabinet box. - 53.
+When necessary to set out equipment due to hot journal, be sure that all traces of fire are extinguished, and journal box properly marked. - 54.
 The contract with the Western Fruit Express Company does not relieve the Railway of responsibility for proper handling of perishable freight on the road and at points where the Express Company does not maintain representatives.
-Conductors on trains carrying perishable freight will ascertain from waybills service required and light or extinguish heaters and manipulate vents in accordance with current CODE OF RULES FOR HAN-DLING PERISHABLE FREIGHT issued by the National Perishable Freight Committee, copies of which are furnished to all interested parties. - 54.
-Telephones located in booths and freight houses must be kept secured by lock except when being used. - 55.
-Air hose on Diesel engines must be kept hooked up in hose fastener when not in use.
+Conductors on trains carrying perishable freight will ascertain from waybills service required and light or extinguish heaters and manipulate vents in accordance with current CODE OF RULES FOR HANDLING PERISHABLE FREIGHT issued by the National Perishable Freight Committee, copies of which are furnished to all interested parties. - 55.
+Telephones located in booths and freight houses must be kept secured by lock except when being used. - 56.
+Air hose on Diesel and Electric engines must be kept hooked up in hose fastener when not in use.